A Heavy Traffic Theory of Matching Queues: Classical Single Server Queue

 \section{Classical Single Server Queue}

-The heavy-traffic limiting behaviour of a two-sided queue studied in the previous section exhibits a much richer phase transition behaviour than that of a classical single server queue studied in the literature.
-This is primarily because most of the literature focuses on a constant arrival rate for a single server queue, whereas we studied two-sided queue under state-dependent control.
+The heavy-traffic limiting behavior of a matching queue studied in previous sections exhibits a much richer phase transition behavior than that of a classical single server queue studied in the literature.
+This is primarily because most of the literature focuses on a constant arrival rate for a single server queue, whereas we studied a matching queue under state-dependent control.
 Single server queue with state-dependent control also exhibits phase transition as studied in the previous sections.